Beto O’Rourke heads to Iowa as all signs point to a 2020 run

 Breaking News Emails

-O'Rourke will campaign in Waterloo, Iowa Saturday on behalf of Democratic state senate candidate Eric Giddens, according to multiple Democratic sources.
+O'Rourke will campaign in Waterloo, Iowa, on Saturday on behalf of Democratic state Senate candidate Eric Giddens, according to multiple Democratic sources.
 On Monday night, Giddens released a video of O’Rourke wearing a University of Northern Iowa hat and encouraging students to support him in his upcoming race.

 Iowa Democratic political circles were also abuzz Monday with word that O'Rourke may have recruited a top Iowa political consultant and Hawkeye state native onto his potential campaign team.

-Iowa Democratic Party Chair Troy Price told NBC News that Norm Sterzenbach had left his role as a consultant with the party on Friday after launching its caucus operations for 2020, including the formation of virtual caucuses that will allow Iowans to participate if they are out of state on the day of the vote.
+Iowa Democratic Party Chair Troy Price told NBC News that Norm Sterzenbach had left his role as a consultant with the party on Friday after launching its caucus operations for 2020, including the formation of virtual caucuses that will allow Iowans to participate if they are out of state on Election Day.

 Sterzenbach, who formerly served as the state party's executive director, left his position to join the efforts of a potential presidential candidate’s team, Price said.
 Sterzenbach did not immediately respond to calls from NBC News.

-O’Rourke will also speak on a conference call this weekend with the High School Democrats of America, the group announced Monday.
+O’Rourke will also speak on a conference call this weekend with the High School Democrats of America, the group announced late Sunday.
 The HSDA website says questions for O’Rourke must be “brief and unrelated to Beto as a potential 2020 candidate.”

-Presidential candidates Sen. Cory Booker and Rep. Tulsi Gabbard have also spoken to that organization, as has former Vice President Joe Biden.
+Presidential Democratic candidates Sen. Cory Booker of New Jersey and Rep. Tulsi Gabbard of Hawaii have also spoken to that organization, as has former Vice President Joe Biden.

 Recent polling in Iowa and nationally has shown that O’Rourke remains popular with Democratic primary voters, months after his closer-than-expected loss in Texas.
 In early voting states, support for O’Rourke remains strong and he consistently polls in the top five among potential Democratic candidates.

-But his delay in announcing a campaign, and his lengthy blog posts during and after an early spring road trip, has led to some eye-rolling and complaints about wasted time among Democratic operatives and analysts.
+But his delay in announcing a campaign, and his lengthy blog posts during and after a recent road trip, has led to some eye-rolling and complaints about wasted time among Democratic operatives and analysts.

 "I think that’s all a little overblown, but the sooner he gets into the field, the better," Boyd Brown, a former South Carolina state senator and DNC member, told NBC News.
 "We’re just under a year out, so there’s plenty of time.
 Somebody who can catch fire as quickly as he will, the clock isn’t really an issue.”